Murder of Atcel Olmedo

-Atcel Olmedo (previously known as DuPage Johnny Doe) was a two-year-old American toddler who was allegedly murdered in 2005 by his abusive stepfather and his mother.
-His body was found in Naperville, Illinois, but he was not positively identified until 2011.
+Atcel Olmedo (previously known as DuPage Johnny Doe) was a two-year-old American toddler who was allegedly murdered in 2005 by his mother and stepfather.
+His body was found in Naperville, Illinois in 2005, but he was not positively identified until 2011.
 The case received significant national attention and was featured on several television programs.
 Forensic evidence obtained during the investigation was crucial in identifying him.

 Despite the identification, the case remains unresolved.
 The two main suspects—Olmedo's mother and stepfather—were released on bond and subsequently fled.
 Authorities believe they escaped to the Mexico City area.

 The exact cause of Olmedo's death remains undetermined, but the manner of death is considered a homicide.

 Discovery

 In October 2005, a small body was discovered in an unincorporated area alongside the Ronald Reagan Memorial Tollway (Interstate 88), between Naperville and Warrenville, Illinois.
 The remains were wrapped in a blue laundry bag and dressed in a blue button-down collared shirt and matching pants.

 Due to exposure to the elements for at least several weeks—possibly up to a year—the body was severely decomposed and unrecognizable.

 The DuPage County medical examiner determined that the body belonged to a Hispanic, Native American, or Asian male between three and five years old.
 The child had black hair, but due to the state of decomposition, his eye color and cause of death could not be determined.

 In October 2007, the boy was buried in a donated plot at a local cemetery, following a graveside service.
 His burial included a teddy bear and a blanket decorated with multiple designs.